 For many years, linguists have considered it an urban myth that the Arctic-dwelling Inuits have 50 words for snow.
-The idea was first started by an anthropologist called Franz Boas during his expedition to northern Canada during the 1880s to study the life of the local Inuit people.
-He went on to claim that the Eskimos had hundreds of words for snow including aqilokoq, which means softly falling snow and piegnartoq, for snow that is good for sleds.
+The idea was first put out in the 1880s by an anthropologist called Franz Boas during his expedition to northern Canada to study the life of the local Inuit people.
+He went on to claim that the Eskimos had hundreds of words for snow, including aqilokoq, which means softly falling snow and piegnartoq, for snow that is good for sleds.
 However, over the years, many linguists have branded this the Great Eskimo Vocabulary Hoax and dismissed his claims.

 The myth was debunked by linguist Geoff Pullum from Edinburgh University in a BBC interview in 2012.
 Pullum said the Inuits don’t have 50 different words for snow because they simply don’t need them.
 He used surfing as an example.
 Despite the fact that most surfers are obsessed with their sport and spend most of their time either surfing or talking about surfing, they still only have one word for “surf.”